Dietrich Wins Medalist Honors After Course-Record 64

-Dave Pezzino is in his eighth season as the head coach of men's golf at the University of Connecticut.
+Dave Pezzino is in his ninth season as the head coach of men’s golf at the University of Connecticut.
 He was named to the position on August 24, 2007.

-The Pezzino Era at UConn has been marked by a significant upgrade to the competition schedule, especially with the beginning of the American Athletic Conference last year, which joined UConn and former Big East members Cincinnati and USF with the strong golf programs at UCF, Houston, Memphis, SMU, and Temple.
-Starting with the 2014-15 season, solid programs at East Carolina and Tulsa have been added to the AAC lineup.
+The Pezzino Era at UConn has been marked by a significant upgrade to the competition schedule, especially with the beginning of the American Athletic Conference two years ago, which joined UConn and former Big East members Cincinnati and USF with the strong golf programs at UCF, Houston, Memphis, SMU, and Temple.
+Starting with the 2014-15 season, solid programs at East Carolina and Tulsa were added to the AAC lineup.

 “The quality of the golf in our league is really strong,” Pezzino said.
 “We have a lot of national qualifiers team-wise.
 The depth of the league is so good --- it’s going to help with recruiting and with our scheduling.
 I have tried to challenge our team with the schedule and I think it has really paid off for us.
 By playing tough competition and great layouts, our squad learns how to compete and, more importantly, learns how to win.”

-Under Pezzino, UConn has had 27 players named Conference Academic All-Stars (24 Big East, 3 American Athletic), three Big East All-Conference picks, six All-Northeast Region selections, five All-New England picks, and a New England All-Rookie Team selection.
+Under Pezzino, UConn has had 32 players named Conference Academic All-Stars (24 Big East, 8 American Athletic), three Big East All-Conference picks, seven All-Northeast Region selections, five All-New England picks, and a New England All-Rookie Team selection.

-Pezzino guided the Huskies to an outstanding season in 2013-14, as the team had Top 10 finishes in all 11 regular-season tournaments, six of them in the Top 5, highlighted by a victory in its own Connecticut Cup, second-place finishes in both the FAU Slomin Autism Championship and the Til Duty Is Done Collegiate Invitational, and third-place finishes in both the Hartford Hawks Invitational and the Rutherford Intercollegiate.
-The Conneceticut Cup victory was Pezzino's fourth team title at UConn.
+Pezzino guided the Huskies to an outstanding season in 2014-15, as the team had Top 10 finishes in eight of the10 regular-season tournaments, five of them in the Top 5.
+The season was highlighted by a second consecutive victory in UConn’s own Connecticut Cup, second-place finishes in both the FAU Slomin Autism Championship and the Til Duty Is Done Collegiate Invitational, and third-place finishes in both the Hartford Hawks Invitational and the Quechee Club Collegiate Challenge.
+The Connecticut Cup victory was Pezzino’s fifth team title at UConn.

-Individually, he guided sophomore Zach Zaback to medalist honors in The Connecticut Cup for the second straight year, becoming the fourth UConn player to win a tourney under Pezzino.
+Individually, he guided senior Chris Wiatr to medalist honors in The Connecticut Cup, becoming the fifth UConn player to win a tourney under Pezzino.
 The players recorded a total of nine individual Top 10 finishes.

-Perhaps just as importantly, last year's team was honored by the Golf Coaches Association of America as an All-Academic Team, one of only 90 Division I teams, and one of only two in the American Athletic Conference, to earn the recognition.
-For nine consecutive years, the Huskies had received an Academic Rate Public Recognition Award, the ninth consecutive year that the team has been so recognized.
-It is given each year to teams with APRs in the top 10 percent of their respective sports.
+Just as importantly, last year’s team was honored by the Golf Coaches Association of America as an All-Academic Team, one of only 90 Division I teams, and one of only two in the American Athletic Conference, to earn the recognition.
+For nine consecutive years, the Huskies had received an Academic Rate Public Recognition Award from the NCAA, given each year to teams with APRs in the top 10 percent of their respective sports.

 Pezzino also guided the Huskies to an excellent season in 2013-14, as the squad recorded Top 10 finishes in all 11 of its regular-season tournaments, six of them in the Top 5, including a team title in The Connecticut Cup.
-In 2013-13, Pezzino nutured a young squad in 2012-13 to nine Top 10 finishes in 12 tournaments, four of them in the Top 5, including a team title in the New England D-I Championships.
+In 2013-13, Pezzino nutured a young squad to nine Top 10 finishes in 12 tournaments, four of them in the Top 5, including a team title in the New England D-I Championships.